 Recursion and Divide-and-Conquer

-Recursion is one of the most powerful techniques in algorithm design: a function solving a problem by solving smaller instances of itself.
+Recursion is one of the most powerful techniques in algorithm design: solving a problem by breaking it into smaller instances of the same problem.
 In this chapter we study recursion from the ground up, connect it to mathematical induction, and then develop the divide-and-conquer strategy — splitting a problem into independent subproblems, solving each recursively, and combining the results.
 We illustrate these ideas with four algorithms: binary search, fast exponentiation, the Euclidean algorithm for greatest common divisors, and the closest pair of points.

 Recursion

-A function is recursive if it calls itself.
-This is not mere circularity — each call works on a smaller instance of the problem, and eventually the instances become small enough to solve directly.
+Some problems have a natural recursive structure: the solution depends on solving one or more smaller instances of the same problem.
+When we translate this structure into code, we get a recursive function — a function that calls itself.
+This is not mere circularity: each call works on a smaller instance of the problem, and eventually the instances become small enough to solve directly.
 Every recursive function has two essential ingredients:

 - Base case.
 One or more input sizes for which the answer is immediate, without further recursion.